yiyuma/technical-tutorials/CSharp/WPF.md

 - DockPanel: Arrange objects so that they stay, or dock, to one edge of the panel.
   - Properties:
     - Dock=Left, Right, Top, Botton
+- Note: Stackpanel will not constrain its children to the available size, whereas a DockPael will size the last child to occupy all remaining space.

 ## Layout controls
 - Border: Create a border, background, or bothe around an object.
 You can add only one object to a Border.
 - Popup: Show information or options to users in a window.
 You can add only one object to a Popup.
 By default, a Ppoup contains a Grid.